steve-jr/steve-jr/README.md

 </a>
 <br/>

-- 🌱 I’m currently exploring Microsoft Orleans & gRPC
+- 🌱 I explored Microsoft Orleans & gRPC
 - 👯 I’m looking to collaborate on Backend Projects
-- 🤔 I’m looking for help with my open source projects
+- 🤔 I’m scouting to help with my open source projects